-On high-speed trains, your ticket is only good for the specific time printed on your ticket.
+On high-speed trains, your ticket is only good for the specific time stated on your ticket.
 You’ll also be given an assigned seat.
 You don’t need a validate your ticket because your seat is reserved (but they might check your ID on the train).
-NOTE: Your ticket will show the car and seat number so make sure you’re on the right car (the trains are clearly marked).
+NOTE: Your ticket will show the car and seat number so make sure you’re in the right car (the trains are clearly marked).

 On regional/local trains, you might have a physical ticket.
 Make sure to validate (i.e. stamp) your ticket in the validation boxes on the platform before you get on the train.
 They’re sometimes hard to find so watch what the locals are doing.
 If you forget to validate, seek out the conductor right away and have him stamp it — if you wait until he comes around you might be given a fine.

 Regional trains won’t have seat reservations so just sit anywhere.